 Today I want to explain a miraculous evaluation of the most magnificent brain to have come to earth, Allah’s Rasul, Muhammad (saw).

-I mentioned in an earlier chapter that the process of “READING” (iqra) has nothing to do with winged angels descending from God’s throne in space, but everything to do with the disclosure of certain forces (referred to as angels) in the brain that are denoted by the names of Allah.
+I mentioned in an earlier chapter "My Understanding of Islam" that the process of “READING” (iqra) has nothing to do with winged angels descending from God’s throne in space, but everything to do with the disclosure of certain forces (referred to as angels) in the brain that are denoted by the names of Allah.
 Anyone with an intellect and an ability to contemplate can discern this.